tubbleWeek/Drone-Documenation/Phasespace/README.md

 To use just run `testrosbag.py` using python3

-You may have to specifie the path to the rosbag that is of interest
+You may have to specify the path to the rosbag that is of interest